SD-Coder24/CrimeSnap/README.md

 # CrimeSnap
 ## Criminal Facial Recognition Software with realtime database
 ## Developed using Python, OpenCV, and Firebase
+---
+# If you have suggestions to improvements or issues, include those in the 'Issues' tab of this repo.
+Your feedback is appreciated :)
+---
 ### Install Dependencies (Assuming you have python3 already installed)
 ```
 pip install firebase